sotormd/xkcd-wall/README.md

 It supports fetching the latest comic, a specific comic by number, or a random comic.

-The tool is configured via JSON file and is packaged with [Nix](https://nixos.org/download).
+The tool is configured via JSON and packaged with [Nix](https://nixos.org/download).

 # Usage